usgs/earthquake-detection-formats/README.md

 ## Defined formats:
 * [Pick](format-docs/Pick.md) Format - A format for unassociated picks from a waveform arrival time picking algorithm.
-* [Beam](format-docs/Beam.md) Format  - A format for unassociated beams from seismic array beamforming algorithm.
 * [Correlation](format-docs/Correlation.md) Format - A format to contain a
 seismic event detection made using a cross correlation algorithm.
 * [Detection](format-docs/Detection.md) Format - A format to contain a seismic